Perth, Scotland: Culture

-Perth Museum and Art Gallery, at the eastern end of George Street, is recognised as one of the oldest provincial museums in Scotland.
+Perth Art Gallery, at the eastern end of George Street, is recognised as one of the oldest provincial museums in Scotland.
 Another museum, known as the Fergusson Gallery, has, since 1992, been located in the Category A listed former Perth Water Works building on Tay Street.
 This contains the major collection of the works of the artist John Duncan Fergusson.